-A Your time in the Paul Mitchell The School Grand Rapids cosmetology teacher course will be divided into three designations:
+Your time at Paul Mitchell The School Grand Rapids for the instructor program will be divided into three designations:

-- 1. Postgraduate Training: This section is a refresher on cosmetology skills, where you will complete worksheets and take cosmetology written exams. - 2.
+- 1. Postgraduate Training: A section is a refresher on cosmetology skills, where you will complete worksheets and take cosmetology written exams. - 2.
 Psychology and Methodology: These classes focus on the theory of teaching, using Milady's Master Educator textbook, including weekly tests. - 3.
 Student Teaching: You will learn to write lesson plans and do actual teaching from your lesson plans.
 There will be a practical teaching evaluation of your teaching skills.